Sp0-0k/startupweb260/README.md

 I am going to use the required technologies in the following ways.

 - **HTML** - Two HTML pages, one for login and personal rolls and one for group rolls.
 - **CSS** - Adaptive screen resolution that works for mobile and pc displays.
-Clear and consistent styling throughout the site.
+Clear and consistent styling throughout the site emphasizing the fantasy feel.
 - **React** - Provides login and room selection.
 Receives input for dice rolls to send to the backend.
 - **Service** - Endpoints for:
   -Login
   -Rolling dice
   -Retrieving roll results
+  -Display random excuses to leave work and play D&D using the https://excuser-three.vercel.app/v1/excuse/office service.

 - **DB/Login** - Stores users and created groups in a database.
 Credentials all stored in a database.
 Users can only join groups they've been authorized for.
 - **WebSocket** - Whenever a user rolls, broadcast their results to the users in their group.